haierkeys/obsidian-fast-note-sync/README.md

 ## 🚀 Quick Start

-1. Install the plugin (choose one):
+1. Install the plugin (choose one)
-   - **Official Store**: <s>Open Obsidian community plugin market, search for **Fast Note Sync** to install</s>
+   - **Official Store**: <s>Open Obsidian community plugin marketplace, search for **Fast Note Sync** and install</s>
-        > ⚠️ The plugin is not yet listed on the official store; please install manually.
+        > ⚠️ Plugin not yet available in the official store, please install manually
-   - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, and extract it to the Obsidian plugin directory **.obsidian/plugins**.
+   - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, extract it to the Obsidian plugin directory **.obsidian/plugin**
-2. Open plugin settings, click the **Paste Remote Config** button, and paste your remote service configuration into the input box.
+2. Open plugin settings, click the **Paste Remote Configuration** button, and paste your remote server configuration into the input box.

 ## 📦 Server Deployment